I'm figuring out my research trajectory and expanding my options after a few years in working in VR/AR/MR/XR

 non-visual-dominant side of HCI research.
 So I'm expanding my exploration toward critical tech,

-social-techno, sounic interaction, artistic research.
-I want to do research that is more meaningful to me
+social-techno, sonic interaction, and artistic research, out or within XR context.
+I want to do research

-and to the society, and is more fun and joyful for me.
+for me.
 I'm still very much figuring out my path, which is